Tourism in Dubai: Transportation

 Most capitals and other major cities have direct flights to Dubai.
 More than 120 airlines operate to and from Dubai International Airport to more than 260 destinations.
 Dubai International Airport is the world's busiest airport by international passenger traffic.
 Dubai is also the home base of Emirates Airline, which operates scheduled services to more than 100 destinations.

 In June 2009 Emirates airline designated a special handling area at departures and arrivals for passengers with special needs, allowing wheelchair passengers to receive a more personalized service.

 The establishment of the first cruise terminal in Dubai in 2001 and the opening of the enhanced New Dubai Cruise Terminal in February 2010 with higher handling capacity has drawn the attention of cruise line operators.
 Cruises to Dubai sail from: Singapore, Sydney, Athens, Dover, Venice, Cape Town, Civitavecchia, Piraeus, Alexandria, Istanbul, New York City, Southampton, Barcelona, Fort Lauderdale, Miami, Los Angeles, Mumbai, Hong Kong, Shanghai, Monte Carlo, Mombasa, Victoria, and Cairns among others.

 The United Arab Emirates has a network of roads that connect major towns and villages, including a multi-lane highway between Dubai and Abu Dhabi, with access to and from the bordering countries of Saudi Arabia and Oman.
 Highways and main roads in Dubai and the United Arab Emirates are designated by an Emirate Route Number.
 Speed limits are displayed on road signs and are usually 60–80 km/h around town and 100–120 km/h elsewhere.

 Dubai ranked third in the best taxi services behind Tokyo and Singapore.

 Illicit drugs

-Travelers entering Dubai are warned for harsh penalities regarding illicit drug use or smuggling.
+Travelers entering Dubai are warned for harsh penalties regarding illicit drug use or smuggling.
 Authorities in Dubai use highly sensitive equipment to conduct thorough searches to find trace amount of illegal substances.
 A senior Dubai judge was quoted on February 11, 2008, by the Dubai City News saying, "These laws help discourage anyone from carrying or using drugs.
 Even if the quantity of illegal drugs found on someone is 0.05 grams, they will be found guilty.
 The penalty is a minimum of four years.
 The message is clear — drugs will not be tolerated."